sparkfun/Servo_Trigger/README.md

 The mechanical tuning and assembly is a bit of an interactive process - we wouldn't want to have the motor over-exert the bellows, possibly breaking it.

-So to start, consifure the solder blobs.
+So to start, populate the solder blob on SJ1.
 Then, attach the servo motor and switch to the Servo Trigger board, but leave the motor horn physically disconnected from the bellows.

 Apply power - the servo will jump to position A when the board wakes up.
-Now you can turn the pots and actuate the switch, getting the basic motion into a range that won't over-extend the bellows.
+Now you can turn the pots and actuate the switch, getting the basic motion into a range that won't over-extend the bellows, and selecting a suitable time interval.

-Once you're in the ballpatk, attach the bellows to the horn of the servo and fine-tune the trimpots.
+Once you're in the ballpark, attach the bellows to the horn of the servo and fine-tune the trimpots.

 Finally, consider adding a dab of silicone or RTV to each of the trimpots, to hold the settings in place.